b2l2l/theCSSfamily/README.md

 # theCSSfamily
-a full CSS-pure code shapes made with love . "shapes are owl'y humen"  for Demo www.b2l2l.com/2015
+a full CSS-pure code shapes made with love . "shapes are owl'y humen"

 Ahoy coders!
-this is pure CSS code shapes made with love the code is Basic HTML - CSS - JS(coffeescript)
-HTML is just Some <div>'s styled with Pure CSS " no bootstap no any LIB included . and the JavaScript Code was just for the EYE animate .(j-query)
+this is pure CSS code shapes made with love the code is Basic HTML - CSS - JS(coffeescript) just Some <div>'s styled with Pure CSS "no bootstap. and the JavaScript Code was just for the EYE animate .(j-query)